 - 3 ripe bananas (can swap for flax eggs, see post for instructions.
 Or another fruit puree like applesauce)

-- 2 tbsp cornstarch (can sub for arrowroot powder)
+- 2 tablespoon cornstarch (can sub for arrowroot powder)

-- zest from lemon, optional (or 1/4 tsp lemon extract)
+- zest from lemon, optional (or ¼ teaspoon lemon extract)

 - Make sure you are starting with stale bread.
 If you haven't left your bread out for a few days, you can quickly dry out in the oven.
 See post for instructions on doing this.